 Swimming Lessons Reduce the Risk of Drowning

 It’s time for Swim School owners, Swimming Teachers and parents to pop open the Champagne and celebrate.
-A study conducted by America’s National Institute of Health reveals that participating in formal swimming lessons is associated with an 88% rate to reduce the risk of drowning in children aged 1 to […]
+A study conducted by America’s National Institute of Health reveals that participating in formal swimming lessons is associated with an 88% rate to reduce the risk of drowning in children aged 1 to 4 years.
+(Archives Pediatric Medicine, […]